b-wu8/voting-machine/README.md

+# A "Very Secure" Voting System
-# Root the (Ballot) Box
+## Root the (Ballot) Box

-This is the base system for the e-voting project in Dr. Avi Rubin's CS 443/643 Security and Privacy in Computing.

-It's not very secure by default.
-This was _not_ written with best practices in mind, so in your testing you should see if the base system itself could be vulnerable to an attack!
+It's not secure at all by default.
+This was (_not_) "written" with best practices in mind, but to demonstrate common vulnerabilities in online systems, such as webpages and databases.
+This project contains five fatal vulnerabilities that could result in escalation of non-root user privileges, ability to modify election database, ability to insert malicious scripts, and much more beyond.

+Please note that this project is NOT TO BE USED for any kind of reference.
+It is purely used for educational purposes and fun for studying network and system security.

 ## Running the Front-End